-- () Standard errors appear in parentheses. - (9) Country deviated from international defined population and surveyed adjacent upper grade. - Nearly met guidelines for sampling participation rates only after replacement schools were included.
-Number of students too small to report percentages at the level
+- () Standard errors appear in parentheses. - (9) Country deviated from international defined population and surveyed adjacent upper grade. - † Nearly met guidelines for sampling participation rates only after replacement schools were included. - National defined population covers 90% to 95% of national target population. - ^ Number of students too small to report percentages at the level.

 Figure 3.11 shows the average civic knowledge scores of ICCS countries plotted against their HDI9.
 The dashed diagonal regression line shows a linear estimate of the relationship between civic knowledge and HDI across all countries.
 Countries shown well above the dashed line have relatively higher average civic knowledge than predicted from their HDI when compared to other ICCS countries.
-Countries shown well below the dashed line have relatively lower average civic knowledge than predicted from their HDI when compared to other ICCS countries shown well below the dashed line have relatively lower average civic knowledge than predicted from their HDI when compared to other ICCS countries.
+Countries shown well below the dashed line have relatively lower average civic knowledge than predicted from their HDI when compared to other ICCS countries.

-While moderate associations between HDI and average civic knowledge scale scores emerged across the ICCS 2022 countries ($r = 0.65^\circ$, $p = 0.57^{10}$), this association is largely a result of the differences in achievement between countries with relatively low HDI in comparison to the larger group of countries with relatively high HDI (Figure 3.11).
+While moderate associations between HDI and average civic knowledge scale scores emerged across the ICCS 2022 countries ($r = 0.65^{\circ}$, $p = 0.57^{10}$), this association is largely a result of the differences in achievement between countries with relatively low HDI in comparison to the larger group of countries with relatively high HDI (Figure 3.11).
 In contrast to the moderate association between HDI and student civic knowledge across all countries, the association is low when considering only those countries with HDI greater than 0.85 ($r = 0.21^{11}$, $p = 0.14^{12}$).
 Of the eight countries with average civic knowledge scale scores statistically significantly above the ICCS 2022 international average of 508 scale points, four had very high HDI and four had high HDI.
 In contrast, of the eight participating entities with average civic knowledge scores statistically significantly below 509 scale points, one had very high HDI, five had high HDI, and one had medium HDI.
 No countries with low HDI participated in ICCS 2022.
 The data provide some evidence of an HDI "threshold" below which civic knowledge does appear to be associated with the level of educational and economic development within a country but, once exceeded, the association between HDI and student civic knowledge is weaker and may be more strongly influenced by other factors associated with civic and citizenship education within those countries.